columbia/xray/demo.md

 and nothing in the "Cedars hotel" ad suggests an orientation toward the homosexuality email.
-This obscurity, coupled with the ability to target very sensitive aspects, opens users to subtle dangers and show-cases an urgent need for increased transparency in ad targeting.
+This obscurity, coupled with the ability to target very sensitive aspects, opens users to subtle dangers and show-cases an urgent need for increased transparency in ad targeting, particularly for sensitive targeting.
 If no keyword in the ad suggests relation with sensitive topics, a user clicking on the ad may not realize that they could be disclosing private information to advertisers.

 3. <font color="red"><b>Targeting sometimes misses the point:</b></font>
 One might think that ad targeting is always precise and sophisticated.
 However,